-In this post we will focus on understanding about how when we become upset, it is not the events taking place in our lives that upset us; but it is our beliefs that cause us to become depressed, anxious, sad, etc.
+In this post, we will focus on understanding how when we become upset, it is not the events taking place in our lives that upset us, but it is our beliefs that cause us to become depressed, anxious, sad, etc.

-To illustrate this, we will be using a simple ABCDE model developed by Dr. Albert Ellis.
+To illustrate this, we will use a simple ABCDE model developed by Dr. Albert Ellis.
 In this model:

 (‘B‘) refers to our beliefs.
-These beliefs can about ourselves, others, things, situation.
+These beliefs can be about ourselves, others, things, situations.
 Beliefs can be specific or generalised.

 Let us take an example to understand this:

 Say two boys have to make individual presentations in front of the same group.
-This will be the first presentation that either of them have ever made and both of them have prepared well.
+This will be the first presentation that either of them has ever made, and both of them have prepared well.

-Yet the first boy at the time of presentation gets nervous, goes blank and his presentation goes for a toss.
+Yet the first boy at the time of presentation gets nervous, goes blank, and his presentation goes for a toss.
 Whereas the second boy is confident and makes the presentation effectively.
-Both these boys were in exactly the same situations but their emotional and behavioural response was different.
+Both these boys were in exactly the same situations, but their emotional and behavioural responses differed.

-Once we understand our behaviour through the ABC model, in order to create a positive change in our behaviour we can add a DE to the same.
+Once we understand our behaviour through the ABC model, we can add a DE to the same to create a positive change in our behaviour.

 (‘D’) represents Disputing irrational beliefs